 So to be sure: all of the latex mattresses I’ve reviewed here, are completely safe and meet all fire regulations in the EU and UK (as are all mattresses reviewed on this website).
 Double-check your own latex mattress if not buying one of these, to be completely sure!

 Without further ado, here are my very best recommended latex mattresses, all available to buy today in the UK online or in some stores:

-Yes, I know – very expensive.
+Yes, I know what you’re thinking, another pricey mattress (prices start at around £1,100).
 But bear with me.

 An interesting fact is that Dunlopillo actually pioneered the so-called “Dunlop latex”, which is one of the main latex types available today.

 What’s so great about the Royal Sovereign?
 Well, firstly it’s made of 100% all-latex.
 In other words, that’s pretty much all the insides are made of – and bearing in mind that Dunlopillo state that it takes up to 500 days for a rubber tree to produce enough latex here for each mattress, you can start to see why it’s so expensive.

 This is a premium product, made right here in the UK.
 So make no mistake, if you’re lucky enough to afford it then go for it.
 It’s also a Which? best buy.

 The downside, aside from the price, is that it can take up to 3 months to be delivered as each one is made to order. 🙁